pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 interpretable as YAML numbers or boolean values (so, for example, `yes`, `True`, and `15` cannot be used as field names).

 A document may contain multiple metadata blocks.
-The metadata fields will be combined through a *left-biased union*:  if two metadata blocks attempt to set the same field, the value from the first block will be taken.
+If two metadata blocks attempt to set the same field, the value from the second block will be taken.

 When pandoc is used with `-t markdown` to create a Markdown document, a YAML metadata block will be produced only if the `-s/--standalone` option is used.
 All of the metadata will appear in a single block at the beginning of the document.

-Note that YAML escaping rules must be followed.
+Note that [YAML] escaping rules must be followed.
 Thus, for example, if a title contains a colon, it must be quoted.
 The pipe character (`|`) can be used to begin an indented block that will be interpreted literally, without need for escaping.
 This form is necessary